Teo Barišić

-Teo Barišić (born 30 September 2004) is a professional footballer who plays as a right-back for club Lyon.
+Teo Barišić (born 30 September 2004) is a professional footballer who plays as a right-back for Croatian Football League club Rijeka.
 Born in France, he represented Croatia at youth level.

 Club career

 Born in Viriat, Barišić was a youth product of Lyon.
+His family is from Zenica, Bosnia and Herzegovina.
 On 25 June 2024, he signed his first professional contract with the team.
 He then became the captain of Lyon's reserves team for the 2024–25 season.

 On 17 May 2025, Barišić made his debut with Lyon's first team in a 2–0 win against Angers during the last matchday of the 2024–25 Ligue 1.
 He thus became the 600th player to appear for Lyon.

+On 14 January 2026, Barišić signed a four-and-a-half-year contract with Rijeka.
+On 8 April, he had suffered a rupture of the anterior cruciate ligament in his right knee, ruling him out for several months.

 International career

-Eligible to represent Croatia and France, Barišić chose to play for Croatia at youth level.
+Eligible to represent Bosnia and Herzegovina, Croatia and France, Barišić chose to play for Croatia at youth level.